iceQQ/Scanner-X/README.md

 # iceBot
 its a multi-tool
-to find admin panel of a website scan a website for open ports make a dos attack to a website update system website info using whois
+to find admin panel of a website, scan a website for open ports, make a dos attack to a website, update system, website info using whois

 ==============================